Wave-Studio/JSBoard/README.md

 [![forthebadge](https://forthebadge.com/images/badges/contains-tasty-spaghetti-code.svg)](https://forthebadge.com)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=for-the-badge)](https://github.com/RichardLitt/standard-readme)

-JSBoard is a next-generation, community-first forum software written using Nextjs.
+JSBoard is a next-generation, community-first forum software written using Nextjs and Mongodb.
 Currently, JSBoard is in development and **NOT** stable for production.
 It's designed to be simple to use while also offering extensive configuration and management to fit perfectly within any community of any scale.
 For support please visit [**our discord**](https://discord.gg/jV5Jvt7z)

 ## Table of Contents